wasabilti/Git_Script/Readme.md

 #git_script
-some useful script of git
+some useful shell script for git